Sesame Crusted Tuna Steaks

 Instructions

-• Pat dry the ahi tuna steaks with paper towels, then place them in a large plastic zip-top bag.
+• Prep the tuna.
+Pat dry the ahi tuna steaks with paper towels, then place them in a large plastic zip-top bag.

-• In a small mixing bowl, whisk together the soy sauce, sesame seed oil, mirin, honey, rice vinegar, and salt; remove half of the sauce/marinade and transfer it to a small serving bowl.
+• Make the marinade.
+In a small mixing bowl, whisk together the soy sauce, sesame seed oil, mirin, honey, rice vinegar, and salt; remove half of the sauce/marinade and transfer it to a small serving bowl.
 Set it aside.

-• Pour the rest of the marinade into the plastic bag with the tuna.
+• Combine.
+Pour the remaining marinade into the plastic bag with the tuna.
 Close the bag and massage the liquid around to coat the tuna steaks.
 Let stand 10 minutes.
-(You can also refrigerate overnight.)
+(You can also refrigerate them overnight.)

-• In the meantime, in a small bowl combine the sesame seeds, garlic powder, salt, and pepper.
+• Prepare the sesame crust.
+In the meantime, in a small bowl, combine the sesame seeds, garlic powder, salt, and pepper.

-• Remove the tuna steaks from the bag, sprinkle all sides of the tuna with the sesame seeds mix, pressing down to adhere.
+• Prep the tuna steaks for cooking.
+Remove the tuna steaks from the bag, sprinkle all sides of the tuna with the sesame seed mix, pressing down to adhere.

-• Heat a cast iron skillet over medium-high heat until very hot.
-Add 2 tablespoons vegetable oil to the hot skillet and heat it up.
+• Heat the oil.
+Heat a cast iron skillet over medium-high heat until very hot.
+Add 2 tablespoons of vegetable oil to the hot skillet and heat it up.

 Notes